zhutao100/qwen-code/docs/users/common-workflow.md

 Show me the data from @github: repos/owner/repo/issues
 ```

 This fetches data from connected MCP servers using the format @server: resource.
-See [MCP resources](/en/mcp#use-mcp-resources) for details.
+See [MCP](/mcp) for details.

 > [!tip] Tips:
 >